-Do you need tips on teaching transition words for second grade?
-Maybe you need some ideas on getting second graders to write more effectively?
-This article will give you some hints to help you and your students.
+Do you need tips on teaching transition words for second grade or third grade?
+Maybe you need some ideas on getting students to write more effectively?
+Explore the basic transition words for 2nd and 3rd grade along with activities for teaching these words to students.

-Let's look at four groups of transition words for second grade with some examples of each:
+Let's look at four groups of transition words for 2nd grade with some examples of each.

-- Time Order - first, second, later, once, next, then, earlier, suddenly, meanwhile, last, finally, before, afterward, soon, immediately, yesterday, and tomorrow.
+- time order - first, second, later, once, next, then, earlier, suddenly, meanwhile, before, afterward, soon, immediately, yesterday, tomorrow

-- Cause/Effect Transition - because, since, so, if, therefore, as a result, of, then
+- cause/effect - because, since, so, if, therefore, as a result, of, then

-- Location/Descriptive Transition - among, nearby, above, below, opposite, next to, beneath, beside, in front of
+- location/descriptive - among, nearby, above, below, opposite, next to, beneath, beside, in front of

-- Compare/Contrast Transition - like, although, but, in the same way, also, otherwise, however, on the other hand, unlike
+- compare/contrast - like, although, but, in the same way, also, otherwise, however, on the other hand, unlike

 Activities for Transition Words